patrickdk77/hampton-bay-fan-mqtt/README.md

 ...corresponds to a fan ID of `1000`

 ### Home Assistant
+When mqtt support for percentage speeds is supported it will use percent instead of speed cmnd and stat

 To use this in Home Assistant as an MQTT Fan and MQTT Light, I'm using this config for hamptonbay
 ```yaml
 fan: